syntevo/docs/src/SmartGit/Manual/GUI/Preferences/Tools.md

 For details on how Git manages merge conflicts, and the meaning of `ours`, `theirs`, `common` and `base` files, refer to the [Git manual](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging).

+> [!NOTE]
-Note: When launched, the external conflict solver should be configured to run as a background child process, as otherwise it will block SmartGit.
+> When launched, the external conflict solver should be configured to run as a background child process, as otherwise it will block SmartGit.

 To avoid this (on Windows), use the `bin\open.exe` helper as follows: